nikolic730/Bacterial-Growth-Rate/README.md

 Objective: I created these programs to quickly and accurately measure bacterial colony growth rates and colony
            deformations.
-The lab I joined was studying gap formation that was observed between genetically identical bacterial species, but not unrelated species.
+The lab I joined was studying gap formation that was observed between genetically identical bacterial species.
 Measurements were typically collected manually using rulers.
 I created these programs to automate data collection which enabled my lab to collect more data that was also more reliable.

 IntegratedGapMeasurement.m : This program measures the distance of the gap formed between two colonies of P. syringae.